 2. Casual leave

-Casual leave is taken by an employee for travel, vacation, rest, and family events.
-Such leaves are given to allow the employee to take time off for any life events they have like traveling to another country or weddings they have to attend.
-Giving the employee paid casual leave will allow them to prioritize their private life when required, making them feel appreciated in the company.
+Casual leave is most common outside the US, and is taken by an employee for travel, vacation, rest, and family events.
+Such leaves are given to allow employees to take time off for life events or personal reasons like traveling to another country or weddings they have to attend.
+Providing paid casual leave allows employees to prioritize their private life when required, helping them feel appreciated and balanced.

 Set up your time off policy with AttendanceBot